bendardenne/battleship/ideas.md

 - Check const
 - Valgrind
 - Use namespaces?
+- Use doxygen

 # Functionalities

-- RandomShipPlacer  what if no room?
+- RandomShipPlacer  what if no room? -> currently, just fails to place ship.
 - Configuration
 - Fleet should be in config
 - Blink current placing ship?